GoogleCloudPlatform/anthos-samples/anthos-bm-edge-deployment/README.md

 export REGION="us-central1"
 export ZONE="us-central1-a"

-# path to which the Google Service Account key file will be downloaded to
-export LOCAL_GSA_FILE="$(pwd)/remote-gsa-key.json"

 # port on the GCE instance we will use to setup the nginx proxy to allow traffic into the AnthosBareMetal cluster
 export PROXY_PORT="8082"